fuzzywe/namaste-javascript-notes/notes/season-2/lecture-02.md

 > Promises are used to handle async operations in JavaScript.

+> A Promise is an object which represents eventual completion or failure of an asynchronous operation.
+> Promises are immutable once resolved and they give us a lot of control over our code.
+> They have three state pending, fulfilled or rejected.
+The promise object contains two parts
+> 1) PromiseState(stores the sate of the prmise) and
+> 2) 2)PromiseResult(stores data)

+1. What are Promises?
+Promises are objects which are used to perform asynchronous operations.
+They are just like placeholders to store a future value that will be returned after some time.
+They contain two properties: PromiseState and PromiseResult.

+ 2. Importance of Promises:
+a) Promises can help us to write trust worthy code.
+b) Promises are used to solve the problems of callbacks like inversion of control and callback hell.
+c) They give us the result prompt in three states: 1) Pending 2) Fulfilled 3) Rejected
+d) We can attach function to promise object and retrieve its value unlike callbacks no need to pass the function.
+e) Nesting can be done in Promises and with the help of that we can return the values in each individual chain

+1. Before promise we used to depend on callback functions which would result in 1.)
+Callback Hell (Pyramid of doom) | 2.)
+Inversion of control
+2. Inversion of control is overcome by using promise.
+  2.1) A promise is an object that represents eventual completion/failure of an asynchronous operation.
+  2.2) A promise has 3 states: pending | fulfilled | rejected.
+  2.3)  As soon as promise is fulfilled/rejected => It updates the empty object which is assigned undefined in pending state.
+  2.4) A promise resolves only once and it is immutable.
+  2.5) Using .then() we can control when we call the cb(callback) function.

+3. To avoid callback hell (Pyramid of doom) => We use promise chaining.
+This way our code expands vertically instead of horizontally.
+Chaining is done using '.then()'
+4. A very common mistake that developers do is not returning a value during chaining of promises.
+Always remember to return a value.
+This returned value will be used by the next .then()

+1) A Promise is an object that represents the eventual completion or failure of an asynchronous operations.
+2) Importance of promise is that we do not loose the control of the program, a promise object is immutable and can be send anywhere without worrying about changes, also it resolves only once either to success or failure.

+1: A Promise is an object that represent eventual completion of asynchronous operation.
+2. Promise come into picture because using callback function we have face callback hell and inversion of Control.
+CallBackHell - Nested Multiple call back function and Code should be grow vertical but it grow horizontally.
+Inversion of Control - We are passing function to other function. but we don't know weather it will run or not and we  don't have control.
+3. Advantage _
+     Resolved Call back Hell Problem.
+     Code Readibilty
+     Now we control of all function.

+ Using callbacks for asynchronous operations can lead to issues like inversion of control and lack of reliability.
+05:18 🛠 Promises provide a more structured and reliable way to handle asynchronous operations in JavaScript compared to callbacks.
+08:13 📝 Promises allow attaching callback functions, ensuring control over the program flow and providing a guarantee of execution.
+11:35 🤝 Promises offer trust and certainty by ensuring callback execution when data is available, enhancing code reliability.
+15:29 💡 Promises have distinct states (pending, fulfilled, rejected) and are immutable once fulfilled, enhancing code predictability and control.
+22:07 💡 Promises in JavaScript serve as a placeholder for values from asynchronous operations, representing a future value or completion.
+23:30 🧩 MDN defines promises as objects representing the eventual completion of an asynchronous operation, simplifying their understanding and usage.
+25:40 🔄 Callback hell refers to the complexity and difficulty of maintaining code written with nested callbacks, leading to horizontal growth and decreased readability.
+28:07 🔗 Promise chaining allows for sequential execution of asynchronous tasks, enhancing code clarity and avoiding callback hell.
+30:21 🐛 Developers must ensure proper data flow in promise chains by consistently returning promises from each then function to prevent bugs and maintain code integrity.

+we can print the promise object using console.table(<promise_object>) to see the state (pending) and result [at the time of logging].
+Since expanding a object will always show the current value rather than at the time of printing.
+By using "console.table", it prints the values at the logging time and provide an option to view the current value beneath it.
+Promises: It is an object which represent the eventual completion or failure of asyn operation.

+Advantages: It saves data from api called and attach the callback api which makes code run only ones.
+It gives developers to more control over code.
+1. A promise is an object which will represent eventual completion or failure of an asynchronous operation.
+2. Importance of Promises:
+a.
+Promise will give control over our code.
+b.
+Promises are used to solve problems of callbacks like inversion of control and callback hell.
+c.
+In promise object we will attach the function and retrieve its value, no need to pass the function like callbacks.
+d.
+Promised has two steps: 1> PromiseState 2> PromiseResult
+e.
+Promise will give us result in 3 steps: 1> Initially it will be in pending state.
+2> Then it will move to fulfilled state once our operation will be successful.
+3> If our operation will fail our promise will be moved to rejected state.
+f.
+Chaining can be done in promises and with the help of this we can return values in each individual chain.

+Promise is an object that represent eventual completions of an asynchronous function.
+Its like a placeholder, it will fill when the async function return the value.

+Advantage: the promise chain concept replace the callback hell.
+We don't want to write the callback function as an argument to another callback function, Promise have 3 state(pending, fulfilled, rejected)

+Promise:  Promise is an object representing the eventual completion of a sync operation.

+To solve the callback hell and inversion of control, we use promises.
+Also, promises give us a guarantee to get executed once.

+promise is basically an object, which represents the eventual completion or failure of an asynchronous operation.
+In order to over come the 2 drawbacks with callback functions, promises were introduced as part of ECMAScript6.
+2 drawbacks are like callback hell (nested callbacks), inversion of control.

+1) What is promise?
+A) Promise is an object that represents eventual completion/failure  of an asynchronous operation.

+2)Why it is used?
+A) Promises are useful to eliminate inversion control and better readability.

+Topic - 3:
+--> Chaining promises using   " .then"
+----> fetch() is an api used to get/fetch data from source given.

+**COMMON MISTAKES IN PROMISES :
+--> we have to return the data when pipelining to anoteher operation.

+Promises build the trust.
+By using callback function we are depending on other function in some api to complete the callback functionality - which may be fulfilled or not - which causes Inversion of control.
+By using Promise, the control is in our hand - we can also chain the another callback function using then in promise.

 We will discuss with code example that how things used to work before `Promises` and then how it works after `Promises`

 Suppose, taking an example of E-Commerce